idaholab/TMAP8/doc/content/verification/ver-1a.md

 ## General Case Description

 This verification case consists of an enclosure containing a finite concentration of atoms which are allowed to thermally diffuse through a SiC layer over time.
-No Sorret effects, solubility, or trapping effects are included.
+No Soret effects, solubility, or trapping effects are included.

 This is one of the original problems introduced in [!cite](longhurst1992verification) for TMAP4 and adapted in [!cite](ambrosek2008verification) for TMAP7.
 Note, however, that the verification cases for TMAP4 and TMAP7, although using the exact same set up, use different quantities to verify their implementation (see [ver-1a_comparison_analytical_TMAP4_release_fraction],  [ver-1a_comparison_analytical_TMAP7_release_fraction], and [ver-1a_comparison_analytical_TMAP7_flux]).
 In TMAP8, for completeness, we perform verification on all these quantities and show agreement with analytical solutions from both TMAP4 and TMAP7.

 ## Case Set up

-[ver-1a_schematic] shows a schematic of the verification 1a case, along with an illustration of the the quantities used for verification.
+[ver-1a_schematic] shows a schematic of the verification 1a case, along with an illustration of the quantities used for verification.
 It consists of an enclosure that is pre-charged with a fixed quantity of tritium in gaseous form, and a finite SiC slab.
-At time t > 0, the tritium is allowed to thermally diffuse through a the SiC slab, initially at zero concentration.
+At time t > 0, the tritium is allowed to thermally diffuse through the SiC slab, initially at zero concentration.
 The surface of the slab in contact with the source is assumed to be in equilibrium with the source enclosure, assuming a temperature-dependent solubility $S$.
-As a boundary condition, the concentration at the outer surface of the SiC slab is kept null for all time.
-The diffusion of the tritium through the SiC slab is calculated by neglecting Sorret and trapping effects.
+As a boundary condition, the concentration at the outer surface of the SiC slab is kept at zero for all time.
+The diffusion of the tritium through the SiC slab is calculated by neglecting Soret and trapping effects.
 Different aspects of the diffusion are compared against analytical solutions, as described below.
 The values used to characterize the necessary material properties and the case geometry are provided in [ver-1a_set_up_values].

 !media figures/ver-1a_schematic.png
     style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto